FluxML/Mjolnir.jl/lax.md

 `while` is represented by branches like `br n (x)`.
 This is like a goto that jumps to label `n` with `x` as an argument.)

+[`pow` doesn't yet work with XLA, since lowering loops into XLA IR is it's own fun little game.
+See [XLATools](https://github.com/MikeInnes/XLATools.jl) for more on that.]

 ```julia
 julia> @trace relu(Int)
 1: (%1 :: const(relu), %2 :: Int64)